 Very close to the University and city centre, rents in Sandyford typically range from £65 to £75 per person per week.

 This area is close to the University campus.
 There are not many student properties on offer in this area so rent has increased recently, and is currently around £65 - £75 per person per week.

-Nearly all student properties in Newcastle are terraced.
+Nearly all student properties in Newcastle are terraced houses and flats.
 There are houses with four to eight bedrooms and, flats or maisonettes with two to five bedrooms.

 - bedrooms (with bed, wardrobe, drawers and a study desk and chair)

 - lounge (with sofa and possibly a dining table and chairs)

 - kitchen (with a cooker, fridge-freezer and washing machine)

 Some properties may have an extra bathroom, toilet or shower room.

 Each tenant should have their own study bedroom.

 You'll need to bring your own bedding, kitchen utensils, crockery and small kitchen appliances such as kettles and toasters.